juhasev/sample-ninja-help/subpanel-settings-google-analytics.md

 Copy the GTM code (GTM-XXXXXXXX) from the top toolbar and paste it into **Sub Panels -> Manager -> Settings -> Google Tag**.
 The tag should now be called on each page (panelist-facing pages).

+### Get descriptive page titles
+Because SampleNinja is Single Page Application, the navigation is virtual, and the page titles will be incorrect.
+Google Tag Manager does not support custom page titles by default.
+So, you'll need to create a custom JavaScript variable to get descriptive page title names.
+Enter into the Global Variable box **document.title** and you should be all set.

+> REMEMBER to publish the container!

+### Additional reading

 > Please refer to [Google Tag Manager Help](https://support.google.com/tagmanager) for more information on configuring other services, such as Google Analytics or Google Adwords.

 > [Google Tag Manager & Google Analytics tutorial](https://support.google.com/tagmanager/answer/9442095)